Web Toolbar by Wibiya

-The Florence Institute's lecture series features designers, architects, artists and respected figures in the world of Italian design and culture.
-All of the teachers of our Furniture design program are registered architects or PHD level professors.
-The teachers in the Furniture Design Master program come from both Italy and around the world.
+All of our faculty is very qualified with the highest credentials.
+The faculty members of our Interior design program are all registered architects or PHD level professors.
+The teachers come from both Italy and international backgrounds.
 Our staff has a respected reputation for dynamic teaching methods, motivating course material and interactive learning.

 IFD 501- Studio Design Course 1 - 8 Credits